erkamesen/Flask-CartSystem/README.md

 *In this application, you can find a simple flask template along with the cart system, admin panel, user login processes.*

-# Streamlit Multistep Form

-*You can see an example of a multi-step form in this project with streamlit, a library that we can make web applications with Python without front end technologies such as CSS JS etc..*

 ## Install & Usage

 - *Clone the repository*